leonrinkel/reimagined-umbrella/README.md

     reimagined-umbrella
 ```

 Note: `--restart always` is required since Coinbase disconnects after some time.
 The program will then just exit and expect Docker to restart it.
+I might change the WebSocket to automatically reconnect, but for now this works as well.

 ## Example Dashboard